AI Roadmap for Enterprises: From Strategy to Deployment

 Skills Gap and Talent Shortage

 The use of AI needs specialized skills, which are not available in many organizations.
 There may be model development, deployment or maintenance problems with teams.
-This dependence on few talents can mean the end of business and it can increase costs.
+This dependence on a few talents can mean the end of business, and it can increase costs.

-Solution: Upskill the existing teams and rely on the training programs and decide to collaborate with AI professional.
+Solution: Upskill the existing teams, rely on the training programs and decide to collaborate with an AI professional.
 You can also make cross-functional teams for sharing technical and business knowledge.

 Integration with Existing Systems